pagkly/Zed/Investopedia3/What Does Jitney Mean.md

 In other instances, the two firms will perpetrate a similar scheme but in the reverse direction.
 Instead of transacting at ever-increasing prices, they will do so at ever-decreasing prices.
 The goal in this transaction would be to scare other owners of the security into selling their shares, giving XYZ and ABC the opportunity to buy a large number of shares at an artificially low price.

-These so-called "jitney game" practices amount to market manipulation, and they are prohibited under United States [laws and regulations](https://www.investopedia.com/articles/economics/09/financial-regulatory-body.asp).1
+These so-called "jitney game" practices amount to market manipulation, and they are prohibited under United States [[laws and regulations]](https://www.investopedia.com/articles/economics/09/financial-regulatory-body.asp).1